Book For Sale!

 Suzette had passed away after a long illness on the 28th of February and was buried next to her first cousin Daniel Paul Parker who had died the previous day in Groves Texas.
 There had been a double funeral on March 2nd.
 His grave was undisturbed.

-The locals in the area started patrolling the streets in the area, and the mood was ripe for vigilante justice if the ghoul was ever captured.
+The locals started patrolling the streets in the area, and the mood was ripe for vigilante justice if the ghoul was ever captured.

 No more incidents occurred in the Whitmire or Roberts Cemeteries.
 The person, or persons were never identified.
 Even if they had been, grave desecration was a misdemeanor and would not have resulted in much, if any, jail time.
 Maybe they were arrested for something else and went to prison.
 Maybe the increased patrols led to him moving somewhere else.
 The events seemed to be escalating and I can’t imagine that he or they just decided to stop.
 I guess we will never know.